 Does that mean that you’re aiming at eliminating the testing phase?

 Absolutely not.
 The aim of our research is rather to simplify durability testing.
 Nowadays, engineers perform a lot of their durability engineering in a purely virtual context.
 Simulation is really useful to verify design options, without having to build a physical prototype.
 Selected models are then validated using test data.

 We realized that a lot of information can be extrapolated to points where physical sensors are not placed if we smartly combine available measurement data with models, hence generating virtual sensors.
 With model-based virtual sensing, you can exploit the simulation model to extract additional information from a test that was performed using standard, simple sensors.
-Within Siemens PLM we are in the unique position to combine both test and simulation tools which means that we have the potential to seamlessly integrate this technology into something that brings real added value to engineers.
+Within Siemens Digital Industries Software, we are in the unique position combining test and simulation tools which means that we have the potential to seamlessly integrate this technology into something that brings real added value to engineers.
 The result will be a simplified test procedure and a cost reduction, without sacrificing accuracy.

 What triggered your interest in this research project?

 I have always been passionate about research.
 This project was a unique opportunity to work within a leading industrial company in an international team.
 To be honest, the excellent academic reputation of the KU Leuven also played a role in my decision to join the team.
 And I am happy that I did because we already achieved some very promising results.

 You sound quite passionate about research.
 Is that your only center of interest?

 Of course not!
 I am passionate about music as well.
 I enjoy living in Brussels, an international and sparkling city where I can live my passion and take part in numerous music events.